kristinemlarson/gnssrefl/docs/pages/understand.md

 <img src="../_static/p041-snr.png" width="600">

+(For a more dynamic example, look at these SNR data from <a href="../_static/pbay-snr.png">Kachemak Bay</a>.)

 Once the direct signal is removed (and units changed), you will have a dataset as shown below.
 The x-axis is now in sine(elevation angle) instead of time, as this is the easiest way to analyze the spectral characteristics of the data.
-Below the SNR data is the periodogram assocaited with it.
+Below the SNR data is the periodogram associated with it.
 This periodogram is what allows us to estimate the reflector height of the antenna.

 <img src="../_static/for_the_web.png" width="600">